ssedevelopment/ComAnI/README.md

 Download the desired Jar from jenkins and save it to a directory of your choice on your machine.

 - This project (without sources): ComAnI.jar [ComAnI.jar](https://jenkins-2.sse.uni-hildesheim.de/job/OSS_Analysis_ComAnI/lastSuccessfulBuild/net.ssehub.comani$comani-structure/)
-- The whole project with plugins (without sources): TODO
+- The whole project with plugins (without sources): [Archive.zip](https://jenkins-2.sse.uni-hildesheim.de/job/OSS_Analysis_ComAniFull/lastSuccessfulBuild/artifact/*zip*/archive.zip)

 *Requirements:*
 - Java 8 or higher (or equivalents, like OpenJDK)